CMichael82/react-simple-pagination/README.md

-# react-simple-pagination
+# react-simple-components

-A simple version of Pagination in React with previous and next buttons.
+* Pagination: A simple version of Pagination in React with previous and next buttons.
+* Table: In progress
+* Search: In progress

 ##### Technologies Used: